Railway-Op-Sim/json2ttb/docs/json.md

 ## Service Information <a name="service"></a>

 To create a new service, we start with an object inside the `services` array.
-This object **requires** the following information:
+This object takes the following information:

 ```json
 {